 Farm tractor manufacturers took another innovative idea for Ford and Ferguson tractors and that was side entry to the driver’s seat.
-During the 1950s mounting the tractor from the rear was pretty much passed out in favor of mounting from one or both sides, which is much more convenient.
-To make it happen, the steering wheel had to be pushed forward a foot or two and the seat also had a step or two in front of the rear wheels, completed the transition.
-How the operator (you) climb onto the driver’s seat may help determine your choice of tractor.
+During the 1950s, mounting the tractor from the rear was pretty much phased out in favor of mounting from one or both sides, which is much more convenient.
+To make it happen, the steering wheel had to be pushed forward a foot or two and the seat also had a step or two in front of the rear wheels, completing the transition.
+How the operator (you) climbs onto the driver’s seat may help determine your choice of tractor.
 I kind of liked my uncle’s Allis Chalmers WD45, a rear mount tractor that had a foot clutch used to shift gears and a shift–on–the–go hand clutch with a high, neutral and low position.
 The hand clutch did not affect the PTO or hydraulics in effect making the PTO independent.
 Many tractor manufacturers have some version of this handy feature.
-The WD45 also has hand brakes, one for each side, and when working properly you could to a 360-degree turn (spin) on the same wheel lugs!
-Pre 1960 John Deere two-cylinder tractors, some Case and older Minneapolis Molines have had clutches.
+The WD45 also has hand brakes, one for each side, and when working properly you could do a 360-degree turn (spin) on the same wheel lugs!
+Pre-1960 John Deere two-cylinder tractors, some Case and older Minneapolis Molines have hand clutches.
 It is not hard getting used to a hand clutch.

 - Allis Chalmers: WD, WD45, B, C